 Supply Chain Managers require transparency and visibility across the supply chain they manage.
 ERP systems do provide a wealth of data about the supply chain.
 However, they lack the granular visibility into the production process itself.
 This increased visibility is the promise of the IIoT (Industrial Internet of Things).

 As a Supply Chain Manager, you are no stranger to the power of data.
 If you are like most of us, you likely have a deep love affair with Excel and eat RAM for breakfast while crunching the latest SQL dump.
 All kidding aside, Supply Chain Managers do need increased visibility in the supply chain.
 And this visibility is provided by the data that your organization has available.
 So, if you are still relying on only an ERP system and manually collected OEE, then your visibility is certainly limited, likely incomplete and inaccurate.

-Learn more about manual vs automated data collection.
+Learn more: Manual vs automated data collection

 Supplier performance management